LLNL/merlin/docs/source/modules/hello_world/hello_world.rst

 Specification file
 ++++++++++++++++++

-Central to Merlin is something called a specifiation file, or a "spec" for short.
+Central to Merlin is something called a specification file, or a "spec" for short.
 The spec defines all aspects of your workflow.
 The spec is formatted in yaml.
-If you're unfamilar with yaml, it's worth `reading up on`__ for a few minutes.
+If you're unfamiliar with yaml, it's worth `reading up on`__ for a few minutes.

 __ https://www.tutorialspoint.com/yaml/yaml_quick_guide.htm